dashed-slug/wallets/readme.txt

  You can extend this plugin to work with other coins if you install coin adapters.
 Coin adapters are available for free to all [subscribers at dashed-slug](https://www.dashed-slug.net/dashed-slug/subscribe/) (you do not have to pay for membership).

-- [CoinPayments Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/) - hundreds of coins supported, easy to use cloud wallet
+- [CoinPayments Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/) - hundreds of coins supported, easy to use custodial wallet
-- [block.io Cloud Wallet Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/block-io-cloud-wallet-adapter-extension/) - BTC, LTC, DOGE cloud wallet
 - [Full Node Multi Coin Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/full-node-multi-coin-adapter-extension/) - supports most Bitcoin-like wallets (LTC, etc), must be set up manually on server
 - [Fiat Coin Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/fiat-coin-adapter-extension/) - for use with the Exchange extension, can accept manual entries from e.g. bank deposits
 - [Litecoin Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/litecoin-adapter-extension/) - use this as a reference implementation for new adapters